 And then immediately dip it into the sprinkles.
 Give it a little twist and turn to make sure it’s nicely coated with the sprinkles.

 Now set your cookie on a cutting board and use a knife to carefully cut a small notch out of it.

 Perch a cookie on the rim of the glass where the little slot is.

 Then just pour in the milk.

-They look so great, but as you can see, they were easy enough for my kids to each dip their own fancy glasses, which they loved.
-Of course, they were also anxious to volunteer to help with the next step – to be the taste testers and toasters for these tempting little goodies.
+They look so great, but as you can see, they were easy enough for my kids to each dip their own fancy glasses.
+They loved it.
+Of course, they were also anxious to volunteer.
+Everyone wanted to help with the next step – to be the taste testers and toasters for these tempting little goodies.

 This was our trial run before our big party, so we didn’t wait until midnight.

 When it’s time for our REAL New Year’s toast, we’ll be together with my kids’ grandpa, grandma, aunt, uncle, and cousins this year.
 Each person will get their own fancy glass of milk and their cookie in hand.
 Then we’ll go around the room taking turns sharing a hope for the new year.
 It can be hopes for yourself, your family, your community, your country, or the entire world.
 Once all the hopes in your family have been shared, you toast to it.
 Dip your cookies, clank your glasses, and gobble up those cookies and milk.

 Here’s to a wonderful, and prosperous New Year in your family.
 Enjoy your New Year’s toast together!